zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.alpha.rst

 Using different languages
 -------------------------

-When using ``Zend\Validator\Alpha`` then the language which the user sets within his browser will be used to set the allowed characters.
+When using ``Zend\I18n\Validator\Alpha`` then the language which the user sets within his browser will be used to set the allowed characters.
 This means when your user sets **de** for german then he can also enter characters like **ä**, **ö** and **ü** additionally to the characters from the english alphabet.